Tsugumi Project: Volumes

+Anime

+An anime television series adaptation was announced on July 14, 2026.

 Reception

 Erkael and Koiwai from Manga News liked the story; they also favorably compared the artwork to that of Keisuke Itagaki.
 Faustine Lillaz from Planete BD praised the artwork as realistic and the characters and setting as charismatic and intriguing.

 In the 2022 edition of the Kono Manga ga Sugoi! guidebook, the series ranked 20th on the list of the top manga for male readers.